meta-x/paths/README.md

 ### 2.1 Define your routes
-- Route definition consists of a vector that must have a pair of a string followed by a map, i.e. `("/path" {:get #'handler$get})+` for you BNF junkies
+- Route definition consists of a vector that must have a pair of string followed by a map, i.e. `"/path" {:get #'handler$get}`.

-- In the route definition you only state the paths and the handlers for each method (usually :get/:post/:put/:delete)
+- In the route definition you only state the paths and the handlers for each method (usually :get/:post/:put/:delete).

-- Since the 2nd element is a map, it should be easy to extend `paths` i.e. you can add (almost) anything to the the map and (TBI) have it passed to your handler or executed by the routing library
+- Since the 2nd element is a map, it should be easy to extend `paths` i.e. you can add (almost) anything to the the map and (TODO) have it passed to your handler or executed by the routing library.

-- You **must** pass the handlers in `var` form, i.e. using `#'`
+- You **must** pass the handlers in `var` form, i.e. using `#'`,

 - Route definition does not support contextualized routes - they **must be explicitely defined**!
-Sorry about that
+This means you need to specify the whole path for routes (i.e. you need to use `/user/sign/in`, `/user/sign/up`, `/user/sign/out` - there's no way to do `/user` and then have the sub-routes `/in`, `/up`, `/out` under the `/user` context).
+Sorry about that.

-- For wildcards/route parameters, use the traditional way of defining a path like `/this/path/accepts/:anything/there`. `paths` will put a parameter named `:anything` in the request's `:params` map which you may optionally obtain by declaring it in the handler's argument list
+- For wildcards/route parameters, use the traditional way of defining a path like `/this/path/accepts/:anything/there`. `paths` will put a parameter named `:anything` in the request's `:params` map - which you may optionally obtain by declaring it in the handler's argument list.

 Example routes definition:
 ```clojure